DandyLyons/DandyLyons.github.io/content/About/Dream. Build. Ship!.md

 ### Dream.
 It starts with a [[Topics/Dreams/index|dream]], a wish, a desire.
 A simple acknowledgement that the world is not how you want it to be.
 A dissatisfaction with the status quo, a hope for the future that could be, and a willingness to be labelled strange, odd, weird, and crazy.
+[^1]: It comes from the days when releasing software meant literally printing it out onto physical floppy disks and *shipping* it to the stores.

 ### Build.
 Dreaming isn't worth much if it doesn't materialize.
 Rising above mediocrity requires work, discipline, persistence, resilience, and stubbornness.
 There are no shortcuts.
 Sure, the journey of a thousand miles begins with a thousand steps, but it requires several more.